 The timeline is different for everyone, but those who use benzodiazepines for at least a few weeks will likely follow a similar timeframe.

 The first signs of withdrawal are anxiety and insomnia and start within several hours after quitting.
 Those who take short-acting benzos will begin to notice symptoms in six to eight hours.
 However, it all depends on how low their bodies take to leave the system.

 When people quit benzodiazepines or benzos cold turkey, the first 24 hours will be highly uncomfortable, with anxiety, depression, and dizziness symptoms.
 After a couple of days, people start to experience rebound anxiety and insomnia symptoms.
 Here’s when intense discomfort starts to set in.
 Other symptoms like sweating, nausea and increased heart rate appear.
 Those using longer-acting benzos start feeling withdrawal symptoms around this time.

 By the second week, people still struggle with withdrawal symptoms.
 For some, mild symptoms might start to dissipate.
 However, symptoms from longer-acting benzos begin to peak during this time, and it’s when people feel the most uncomfortable.

 After 15 Days

 Post-acute withdrawal symptoms (PAWS), also known as protracted withdrawal, can continue even after six months of someone’s last dose.
+When this happens, people often relapse because they feel worse once they stop taking the drugs instead of better.
 These come and go as waves and might require medical attention to control.
 The most common symptoms include:

 - Intense and persistent anxiety